honokani/dotfiles/README.md

 ### Issue
    *  only for zsh and nvim
-   *  i would be happy if i succeed to include this file into my dockerfile
+   *  i would be happy if i succeed in including this file into my dockerfile
       but it is hassle